Bolsonaro supporters block Brazil roads for a 2nd day as president refuses to accept election loss

 "I hope that I can go back home," said 62-year-old real estate agent Rosangela Senna at a bus station in Sao Paulo, where she was unable to take her bus back to Rio.
 "I could afford to pay for a day to sleep in a hotel here but many people had to wait right here at the bus station."

-Bolsonaro, often referred to as the "Tropical Trump" for his similarities to the former American president, has yet to concede defeat more than 36 hours after official results showed Lula had won the presidential election by just 1.8 percentage points.
+Bolsonaro, often referred to as the "Tropical Trump" for his similarities to the former American president, had yet to concede defeat after official results showed Lula won the presidential election by just 1.8 percentage points.

+There were fears in Brazil that Bolsonaro, 67, could attempt a Brazilian version of the Jan.
+6, 2021, U.S. Capitol riots, which rocked the U.S. after former U.S. President Donald Trump refused to accept his election defeat in 2020.

-The president has remained largely silent since the election results were announced, but Lula's victory was recognized by several Bolsonaro allies, and leaders from around the world — including allies of the president in China and Russia — offered congratulations to Lula.
+But the Brazilian leader may find himself isolated.
+Some key Bolsonaro allies have publicly recognized his loss, including the powerful speaker of the lower house of Congress, Arthur Lira, and while the president himself has remained largely silent since the election results were announced, leaders from across the globe — including allies of Bolsonaro in China and Russia — offered their congratulations to Lula.

+Brazil's Communications Minister, Fabio Faria, told the Reuters news agency that Bolsonaro would address the nation later on Tuesday and would not contest his defeat in the polls, though there was no immediate confirmation from the president himself.

-The state with the most roadblocks was southern Santa Catarina, where almost 70% of voters backed Bolsonaro.
+The state with the most roadblocks was southern Santa Catarina, where almost 70% of voters backed Bolsonaro in the election.

 A Supreme Court judge on Monday night ordered the "immediate clearing of highways and public roads," in a statement.